itzzjb/Software-Design-Patterns/ReadMe.md

 > If we create classes for categories like circle , triangle , pizza and initialize basic objects from them.
 >
-> Then, what if there is a way to add this combinations / variations by adding thing like borders, colors, flavours, toppings to this basic objects dynamically at run time, the code will be much cleaner and maintainable.
+> Then, what if there is a way to add these combinations / variations by adding thing like borders, colors, flavours, toppings to this basic objects dynamically at run time, the code will be much cleaner and maintainable.

 ### How to implement decorator ?
 - We can have a decorator class like ShapeDecorator() that will shape objects at runtime.